Mauser Model 1908: Later variants

-The Mosquetão Itajubá M1949 was a 08/34 short rifle chambered in .30-06 Springfield.
-The Mosquetão Itajubá M954 was a variant fitted with a threaded muzzle, that enabled the use of a flash suppressor or of a grenade launcher.
-Its buttplate was inspired by that of the Gewehr 43 (a copy of which was manufactured under the same Itajubá M954 Mosquetão designation).
+The Mosquetão Itajubá M1949 was a 08/34 short rifle chambered in .30-06 Springfield..

 The Mosquetão 7,62mm Modelo 968 or M968 was one of the last Mauser service rifles produced.
 This rifle fired the 7.62×51mm NATO cartridge, a grenade launcher was fixed to its barrel and its stock was reinforced with rubber.
 These features were also used on the FN FAL, hence the Mosquefal nickname.

 History and service

 A Brazilian soldier (left) with a Mauser M1908 (or M1908/34), standing in front of an American sailor with a M1903 Springfield rifle.

-Large numbers of Model 1908 rifles and short rifles was purchased between 1908 and 1914.
+Large numbers of Model 1908 rifles and short rifles were purchased between 1908 and 1914.
 While DWM was the main manufacturer, Mauser produced 100,000 Model 1908 with DWM Oberndorf stamps.
 Some Mauser 1908 saw combat during the Contestado War.
 Later, Model 1935 rifles and short rifles were purchased in unknown quantities from Mauser.
 They were fielded against the Cangaço bandits.
 To improve the country's independence from foreign suppliers, the Model 08/34 was produced in Itajuba.

 Uruguay received DWM-made Model 1908 rifles and short rifles before 1914 and used them into the 1950s.
 Several Mystery Mausers, similar to the Model 1908 but chambered in 7.92×57mm Mauser, can be found with Arabic markings or an hexagram.

 In the early 1950s, surplus Brazilian 1908 rifles and short rifles were exported to the Dominican Republic.
 The Brazilian markings were replaced by Dominican markings and the rifles were designated Model 1953.
 During the US intervention in the Dominican Civil War, these Mauser rifles were found to be very effective since they had longer range than the M16 rifle.

-Post-war, Itajuba plant produced the M1949 and M954 short rifles for the Brazilian armed forces.
+Post-war, Itajubá plant produced the M1949 and M954 short rifles for the Brazilian armed forces.
 During the Araguaia Guerrilla War, the rebels were able to acquire 7.62 Mausers from the state police of Pará.
 The M968 was produced for the Brazilian police.